hashicorp/nomad/website/source/docs/agent/config.html.md

   If the whitelist is empty, all drivers are fingerprinted and enabled where applicable.

-* `fingerprint.whitelist`: A comma seperated list of whitelisted modules (e.g.
+* `fingerprint.whitelist`: A comma seperated list of whitelisted fingerprinters.
-  "arch,consul,cpu,host,memory,network,storage" to enabled all current implemented modules expect AWS and GCE).
-If specified, fingerprinting modules not in the whitelist will be disabled.
-  If the whitelist is empty, all modules are fingerprinted and enabled where applicable.
+  If specified, fingerprinters not in the whitelist will be disabled.
+If the whitelist is empty, all fingerprinters are used.

 ## Atlas Options